grayTurtle01/react-todo/README.md

 # react-todo
-A Todo List with React created with Create-React-App
+A Front-End Todo List App created with Create-React-App

 ## Features